HPC Challenge Awards Competition at SC11

 Class 2: Most Productivity (at least 1 award)

-Most "elegant" implementation of at least four and at most five computationally intensive kernels.
+The most "elegant" implementation of at least four and at most five computationally intensive kernels.
 At least 3 tests of the Class 1 have to be included (choose from Global HPL, Global RandomAccess, EP STREAM Triad per system and Global FFT).
-At most 2 kernels may be selected that are not currently included in HPC Challenge (this allows more flexibility for the participants to show the strength of their system and implementation).
+At most 2 kernels may be selected that are not currently included in HPC Challenge (this allows more flexibility for the participants to show the strength of their system and its implementation).
 The kernels not present in HPCC need to conform to HPCC's rigor: they need to include testing, verification, and performance reporting components.
 Also, justification needs to be provided as to why the new kernels were chosen for submission: the stress is on relevance for computational science and the difficulty of parallel implementation and optimization.
 An example set of computational kernels is included in the following publications:

 1. The Landscape of Parallel Computing Research: A View from Berkeley (EECS-2006-183)